 Walnut Wood Uses

 American walnut is the most preferred wood for making quality furniture.
-It is easy to work and holds glue, nails, and screws well.
+It is easy to work, holding glue, nails, and screws well.

 Walnut wood is the first choice for making gun stocks.
 Because it is shock-resistant, hard, and gives great finishing.
-Walnut’s grain is closer and denser so that it isn’t prone to splitting easily.
+Walnut’s grain is closer and denser, so it isn’t prone to splitting easily.

 A veneer is a thin(The standard thickness of veneers is 0.6 mm.) sheet of solid wood.
 The veneer retains the real look and appearance of solid wood.
 It is less expensive compared to solid wood.

 Black walnut is a popular choice for carving.
 It has rich color and grain and is easy to carve using machines and hand tools.
 Wood has oily nature that makes it easier to curve and gives a shiny and smooth finish.

 Black Walnut was used to make plane propellers during World War I (WWI).
 During World War II, the U.S. The government launched a campaign in which people were encouraged to give walnut trees to the army to support the war effort.

 Walnut is also used for interior trim because it finishes well and looks attractive.
 It can be easily shaped with small tools.

 Usually, Walnut is easy to work with hand and machine tools.
 But planer operation can be difficult due to irregular and interlock grain patterns.
 Walnut wood holds nails and screws very well because the Walnut’s density is medium-hard.

 Most heavy heartwoods don’t handle glue well, but Walnut does.
 When gluing a walnut project, the excess adhesive must be wiped off immediately, or it will leave a dark stain after it dries.